bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/README.md

 ### Boolean

 Booleans come from low level computer science.
 It is a concept that powers binary code and the very core of computers.
 You may have seen binary code in the past (0001 0110...), this is boolean logic.
-It essentially means you have two choices, on or off, 0 or 1, true of false.
+It essentially means you have two choices, on or off, 0 or 1, true or false.
 In Javascript we use Booleans to mean true or false.
 This may seem simple at first but can get complicated later on.

 ```javascript
     const iLoveJavascript = true;